DDHarry/Erlang_Quick_guide_and_Training/llc_Erlang_programming_guide.md

-# Erlang Programming Style Guide for mweet.me
+# Erlang Programming Style Guide for llC

 ## Conventions used for this style guide